BenjaminAbt/SustainableCode/csharp/csharp10-string-interpolation/readme.md

 ## 🏁 Results

-- 🔋 Both have the same allocation stats
+- 🔋 Both have the same allocation stats.
-- 🚀 The new `string.Create` interpolation feature is ~30% faster!
+- 🚀 The new `string.Create` interpolation feature is way faster.
-- The performance of .NET 7 and .NET 8 has not changed significantly.
+- With .NET 9 we got a performance boost.

 ## Remarks